mlflow/mlflow/docs/source/model-registry.rst

 New model deployment tools
 --------------------------

-Model stages were used to express the lifecycle of MLflow Models as for productionization and deployment.
+Model stages were used to express the lifecycle of MLflow Models for productionization and deployment.
 Users transitioned model versions through four fixed stages (from **none**, to **staging**, to **production**, and then to **archived**) as they proposed, validated, deployed, and deprecated models for their ML use-cases.
 In doing so, model registry stages provided labeling and aliasing functionality for the model versions, by denoting the status of a model version in the UI and providing named references to model versions in the code (e.g. ``/Staging`` in the model URI).
 Model registry stages were also been used to denote the environment that the model is in.

 To replace and improve upon stages, we elevated **model version tags**, introduced **model version aliases**, and enhanced the model registry UI to provide flexible and powerful ways to label and alias MLflow models in the Model Registry.
 We also introduced **environmental separation** to enable you to set up separate environments for your models and to express access controls for them.

 **Model version tags**

-Now prominently displayed in the new model registry UI, model version tags can be used to annotate model versions with their status.
+Now prominently displayed in the model registry UI, model version tags can be used to annotate model versions with their status.
 For example, you could apply a tag of key ``validation_status`` and value ``pending`` to a model version while it is being validated and then update the tag value to ``passed`` when it has passed smoke tests and performance tests.

 **Model version aliases**